GoobyFRS/gooby-dot11-scan/README.md

 ## Project Setup

-Gooby's DOT11 Scanner currently has 0 dependancies outside a full Python3.12 installation.
+Matt's DOT11 Scanner currently has 0 dependancies outside a full Python3.12 installation.

 You may need to launch the program from an Elevated Powershell window.